aurora-opensource/xviz/docs/getting-started/mapping-vehicle-data.md

 KITTI provides all the information necessary and you can see the details of the data types in the [XVIZBuilder](/docs/api-reference/xviz-builder.md#xvizposebuilder).
 The only interesting one is the `position(0, 0, 0)`.
-Different systems determine how to setup reference frames, and for the KITTI data every Pose is determined by the mapOrigin.
+Different systems determine how to setup reference frames, and for the KITTI data every Pose is determined by the longitude and latitude used in `mapOrigin()`.

-If the mapOrigin was fixed, we could use the `position()` as meter offsets from that known location.
+If the geographic location was fixed, we could use the `position()` as meter offsets from that known location.
 However that is not the case here.
 Please see the topic on [XVIZ Reference Frames](/docs/protocol-schema/session-protocol.md) for more details.

 ### Acceleration and Velocity